 The 2013 Stewart Cellars Napa Valley Cabernet Sauvignon is dark ruby in the glass; it shows bright aromatics including floral notes (lavender), black fig and cedar box notes.
 The bouquet is ‘bright and ripe’ but not overly ripe.
 As the wine opens hints of mocha show, but more as subtle undertones.
 Aromatically, it is a very appealing bouquet.
 The entry is rounded with a nice juiciness of fruit showing on the palate including spicy plum and blackberry.
 Earthy (both wood and grape tannins) with medium bodied structure lead to a long finish (interestingly, the tannins show more on the front and sides of the palate then on the back).

 In late August 2016, Stewart Cellars opened a small collection of buildings focused on food and wine in the north part of Yountville (NoYo) between Ciccio Restaurant and Jessup Cellars.
 Three stone buildings are centered around a heritage oak tree and a courtyard.
-Gather Café is located closest to Washington Street and is open for both light breakfast and lunch items from 8am until 3pm.
-Along with a variety of coffees – greens, grains and juices are the hallmarks here (their healthy fresh juices focus on the lighter side including carrot & ginger or kale based juices).
+Gather Café was originally located in the space closest to Washington Street and was open for both light breakfast and lunch items.
+In late 2017 Southside Café opened in this space focusing on California cuisine with a Latin twist – open for breakfast and lunch.
 The kitchen adjoins the cafe and the exterior doors rotate on sliders to fully open creating a nice ambiance between interior and exterior – weather permitting.
 Note the counter – it is made from old hardware store boxes which used to contain various sized nails.

 The Tasting Hall is furnished simply – centered around a horseshoe shaped bar.
 Note the metal windmill that hangs above one side of the tasting bar – it was purchased in Petaluma and was in use outdoors – you can see several bullet holes in some of the blades (in other words, this was not made special for the tasting room)!